-unresolved Description error The submit operation fails with an error message ignore The dependency is tacitly ignored suspend The dependency is ignored, but the dependent Submitted Entity is placed in a 'even and od' state and re- mitted Entity is placed in a 'suspended' state and re- quires a user action to continue rerun program If a rerun program command line has been defined for a job, this is executed instead of the run command line when the job is restarted after a failure.
-For details about command line parsing, variants and the substitution parameter, refer to the "run program" option on page 127.
+unresolved Description error The submit operation fails with an error message ignore The dependency is tacitly ignored suspend The dependency is ignored, but the dependent Sub- mitted Entity is placed in a 'suspended' state and re- quires a user action to continue rerun program If a rerun program command line has been defined for a job, this is executed instead of the run command line when the job is restarted after a failure.
+For details about command line parsing, variants and the substitution parameter, refer to the "run program" option on page 133.